MridulSheikh/respite-ui/README.md

 #### Overview:

 This project is mainly focused on animation and reusable components and RTK queries.
 Typescript is used here.
-Supplies data performed crud operations with tanstack queries.
+Supplies data performed crud operations with react-redux-toolkit queries.
 Also Coludinary use for image upload on Cloud.

 #### Setup: